-The Councils tries to be as open as it can be in terms of giving people access to their personal information.
+The Councils try to be as open as they can be in terms of giving people access to their personal information.
 Individuals can find out if we hold any personal information by making a 'subject access request' under the Data Protection legislation.
 See:

 The following services have published their own Privacy Notices, you can access them using the links below: